Just came back last week from an extended solo trip to Bangkok, and I’m excited to write it down!

 AirBNB (condo in Asoke)

-This time, I chose to stay in an AirBNB in Asoke, and also a boutique hotel near Victory Monument BTS.
-The AirBNB condo unit was a wonderful choice!
-I loved the space and the options to live like it’s really my home in Bangkok.
-The location was perfect for my solo trip too – 5-7 minutes a walk to Terminal 21, the wonderful mall with a lot of food and shopping options.
+This time, I chose to stay 8 nights at an AirBNB condo in Asoke, and then 2 nights at a boutique hotel near Victory Monument BTS.
+Very glad with my arrangement, because the AirBNB turned out to be a wonderful choice!
+I loved the space and the option to live like it’s really my home in Bangkok.
+The location was perfect for my solo trip too – an easy 5-7min walk to Terminal 21, the wonderful mall with a lot of food and shopping options.

 K Maison Boutique Hotel